 Several students have said one thing they admire about Dennis Mayes is how knowledgeable he is and how willing he is to share his expertise and knowledge

 Dennis Mayes, Kevin’s father-in-law, started this unique specialized training.
 Dennis taught for colleges and was a technician himself for more than 20 years.
 He saw a need for technicians to be able to learn what they needed in an expedited setting, so he opened a school called Tennessee Valley Technical Programs in 1994.
 These classes include everything you need to know about the HVAC system, and how to troubleshoot and repair the system.
 Kevin went through these very classes in 1997, and began working as a technician immediately on friends’ and family’s HVAC systems.
-He became a technician for another HVAC business until 2001, and at that time he got his contractor’s license and started his own business.
+He became a technician for another HVAC business until 2001.
+He acquired his contractor’s license and started his own business in November, 2001.
 By 2003 he incorporated his business and became Rougeau, Inc in Memphis, TN.
-He ran a very successful heating and air company there.
+He operated and managed that successful heating and air company for more than 10 years.
 He mastered the HVAC system and became an excellent technician and leader in the trade.
-He later joined forces with Dennis Mayes in Memphis, teaching these classes, while still operating his heating and air business.
+In 2009 he joined forces with Dennis W. Mayes' school, Tennessee Valley Technical Programs, in Memphis, TN.
+He began teaching these classes, while still operating his heating and air business.
 In 2014, he sold the assets of Rougeau Inc and moved to Maryville, TN.
 He brought Rougeau Inc. with him and began doing business as East TN Heat & Air, to make it easier for customers to remember the name.
-East TN Heat & Air has also been very successful, because Kevin is not only an excellent technician, but he was able to send his employees through this training, so that they too became excellent technicians.
+East TN Heat & Air was also very successful, because Kevin is not only an excellent technician, but he was able to send his employees through this training, and that they too became excellent technicians.
 In 2017, Dennis Mayes invited Kevin to bring these classes full time to Maryville, TN.
-They both have a strong desire to help even more people learn the skills they need to understand, diagnose, and repair the HVAC system.
-Because of his desire to help others in their businesses and in this trade, Kevin started downsizing East TN Heat & Air, and began working full time on TVTP Training.
+Even though Dennis W. Mayes has helped thousands of people to learn this trade for more than 20 years, they both have a strong desire to help even more people learn the skills they need to understand, diagnose, and repair the HVAC system.
+Because of his desire to help others in their businesses and in this trade, in August, 2018, Kevin sold the assets of East TN Heat & Air, and began working full time on TVTP Training.
 This is a unique, specialized, proven education, and this program is not offered anywhere else.
-The classes were designed for people who want to learn the HVAC trade, and for businesses who want and need better technicians out in the field.
-Kevin is honored and privileged to be able to "carry the torch" and pass along the valuable information he learned from his incredible mentor, Dennis Mayes.
+These classes are designed for businesses who want and/or need better technicians out in the field.
+These classes are also designed for people who want to learn the HVAC trade in an accelerated amount of time and for an affordable price.
+Most trade schools take 1-2 years and cost tens of thousands of dollars.
+Not this one.
+Kevin is honored and privileged to be able to "carry the torch" and pass along the valuable information he learned from his incredible mentor, Dennis W. Mayes.
 His desire is to help others become excellent technicians and leaders in the HVAC trade.